 A small boy in an orphanage struggles to find the meaning of Christmas

-A blossom of hot breath floated across the upstairs orphanage window as a small pale finger etched a holiday scene across the glass.
-Intense blue eyes focused on the snow that lay thick upon the yard, and he imagined he was looking at himself outside: playing, making a snowman.
+A blossom of hot breath floated across the upstairs orphanage window.
+A small, pale finger etched a holiday scene across the glass, as intense blue eyes focused on the snow that lay thick upon the yard below.
+The boy imagined he was looking at himself outside playing in the snow, making a snowman.
 His skinny chest rose and fell in a frustrated sigh.
 Wiping the fog-markings from the glass, thin lips pinched together in a tearful pout, he watched a car drive by splashing dirty snow across the six-foot wrought-iron fence that surrounded the dilapidated old orphanage.

 It doesn't feel much like Christmas, he thought.
 It feels just like any other day—cold and ordinary.

-He watched the people walk by outside; bundled up like penguins and waddling down the street.
-Every now and then, he’d see someone hurry past carrying boxes of gifts.
+He watched the people walk by outside, bundled up like penguins and waddling down the street.
+Every now and then, he would see someone hurry past carrying boxes of gifts.
 Hope flared in his eyes at the sight of packages wrapped in brilliant colored paper, for a moment, it warmed his cold body.
-Then the dinginess of his surroundings draped its bitter cold arms around his shoulders again, and pulled him back.
+Then the dinginess of his surroundings draped its bitter cold arms around his shoulders again, and pulled him back inside.

 Joshua Banes turned from the dirty gray window and gazed into the drafty room cluttered with cots.
 The beds were in a jumbled mess, some so close together you couldn't walk in between.
 They reminded Josh of small fishing boats washed upon the shore by a giant tidal wave.
 The beds were empty now, blankets thrown in disarray.
 Everyone was downstairs meeting the young couple that had come to choose a child for their own.
 Josh could picture Miss Collin, the head mistress, making sure that all the children were properly dressed, hair combed, and teeth brushed.
 He laughed at how hard she tried to conceal the fact that most of the kids were sickly and half starved.

-He picked up the broom and leaned heavily on the handle, daydreaming.
+He picked up the broom and started sweeping again, daydreaming.
 He wasn't allowed downstairs, Miss Collin saw to that.
 She kept him busy sweeping the rooms.
-She couldn't trust him not to say something—something that would end her little game—jeopardize her job.
+She couldn't trust him not to say something—something that would end her little game and jeopardize her job.
 All anyone had to do was look at Josh and they’d be able to see how cold and hungry the children were, how desperate to get away.